Emily B. ParishVice President

-Emily earned her Bachelor’s from the Sewanee: The University of the South and a Master’s in Environmental Law and Policy from Vermont Law School.
+Emily earned her undergraduate degree from the University of the South in Sewanee, Tennessee, and a Master’s in Environmental Law and Policy from Vermont Law School.
 She won the 2012 Nashville Emerging Young Leaders Award for “Environment & Sustainability.”
-Emily was also a founding member of the Farmland Legacy Partnership, a 13-agency working group focused on the protection of Tennessee farmland.
-She represents The Land Trust on the USDA Technical Committee, The Tennessee Preservation Trust’s Board of Directors, and the Tennessee Civil War Preservation Association’s Board of Directors.
-In 2016-17, Emily served as a member of the Land Trust Alliance Standards and Practices Advisory Team and now serves on the Alliance’s Conservation Defense Advisory Council and is Chair of the Board of Children’s House of Nashville.
+Emily was a founding member of the Farmland Legacy Partnership, a 13-agency working group focused on the protection of Tennessee farmland.

 Emily is also a National Outdoor Leadership School (NOLS) graduate who’s hiked three 15,000-foot mountains.
-In her spare time, Emily can be found lifting weights, or outside enjoying time with her husband and two daughters.
+Outside of work, Emily serves on the Glendale Elementary PTO.
+On the weekends she can be found lifting weights or enjoying time outside with her husband and two daughters.

 I am inspired by the amazing people that I get to work with every day, who choose to protect their land for future generations of Tennesseans to enjoy.